 Keep in mind that this poll was conducted before the primaries.
 I imagine that in the general election, after the candidates were pared down essentially to Trump vs. Clinton, quite a few non-authoritarians joined authoritarians in voting for Trump.
-They may have voted for Trump, despite his narcissism and bullying, because they believed in his policy proposals more than they believed in Clinton’s, or because they didn’t like Clinton and knew less about Trump.
-But yet, it seems most likely that those of an authoritarian mindset would have continued to provide Trump’s primary base—the ones who would show up at his rallies and feed his ego, cheer his words no matter what he said, and keep him in the media limelight.
+They may have voted for Trump because they believed in his policy proposals more than they believed in Clinton’s, or because they didn’t like Clinton and knew less about Trump.
+But yet, it seems most likely that those of an authoritarian mindset would have continued to provide Trump’s primary base—the ones who would show up at his rallies, cheer his words no matter what he said, and keep him in the media limelight.

 Would Mode of Education Affect Support for Trump?

 Our conventional schools were designed at a time when pretty much everyone had an authoritarian mindset, at least regarding childrearing (see my blog post on the origin of schools here).
 Still today, despite more liberal attitudes among many teachers and school personnel, schools, by design, enforce an authoritarian mode of teaching.
 The primary requirement for students in our conventional schools is obedience.
 It’s almost impossible to fail in school if you do what you are told to do; it’s almost impossible to pass if you consistently choose not to do what you are told to do.
 And for the most part, you must obey unquestioningly.
 Children who continuously question the assignments, or the teachers’ judgments, or the textbooks’ or teachers’ answers to questions, are in trouble.
 The great majority of children learn not to question.